luxonis/depthai-docs-website/_examples/face_selfie_mono_saver.md

   <span class="small">DepthAI basics are explained in [minimal working code sample](/examples/minimal_working_example/#explanation) and [hello world tutorial](/tutorials/hello_world/).</span>
 </div>

-Our network returns bounding boxes of the faces it detects (we have them stored in `entries_prev` array).
+Our network returns bounding boxes of the faces it detects (we have them stored in `detections` array).
 So in this sample, we have to do two main things: __crop the frame__ to contain only the face and __save it__ to the location specified by user.